1. Get access

 • CPS.
 This is the Certificate Provisioning System API.
 You'll use this to secure the connection between a requesting client and Akamai edge servers.
 The Access level needs to be READ-WRITE.

-• Reporting API.
-This one is optional.
+• Reporting API (optional).
 You can use this to generate report data for your website.
 The Access level needs to be READ-WRITE.

-2. In the Credentials section, click Download.
-You'll get your credential values stored in the ID_{account}.txt file.
+7. In the Credentials section, click Download to store your credential values in an ID_{account}.txt file.

 🚧

-The client_secret value is only available a single time in this interfaceright now when you're creating the credential.
-Make sure you Download the credential now to have a permanent, local record.
-You won't be able to come back to this interface to get it later.
+The client_secret value is only available one time when creating the credential.
+Make sure you Download the credential at this step so you have a permanent, local record for reference.
+You won't be able to retrieve this information later.

 1. Click Edit API Client to save the credential in a new API client.

-2. Open the downloaded file with a text editor and add the value [default] as a header above all text.
-Your finished file should look like this:
+2. Open the downloaded file with a text editor, and add the value [default] as a header in row 1.
+Your file should resemble this:

-1. Save the file in your home directory using .edgerc as the full filename.
-The default home directory location for these operating systems is typically:
+3. Save the file in your home directory using .edgerc as the full filename.
+The default home directory location for various operating systems is typically:

 • Windows.
 C:\Users\{username}\.edgerc